Hong Kong protesters smash up legislature in direct challenge to China

 HONG KONG (Reuters) - Hundreds of Hong Kong protesters stormed the legislature on the anniversary of the city’s 1997 return to China on Monday, destroying pictures and daubing walls with graffiti in a direct challenge to China as anger over an extradition bill spiraled out of control.

-Some carried road signs, others corrugated iron sheets and pieces of scaffolding upstairs and downstairs as about a thousand gathered around the Legislative Council building in the heart of the former British colony’s financial district.
+Some carried road signs, others corrugated iron sheets and pieces of scaffolding as about a thousand gathered around the Legislative Council building in the heart of the former British colony’s financial district.

-Some sat at legislators’ desks, checking their phones.
+Some sat at legislators’ desks, checking their phones, while others scrawled “anti-extradition” on chamber walls.

 The government called for an immediate end to the violence, saying it had stopped all work on extradition bill amendments and that the legislation would automatically lapse in July next year.

+“Some radical protesters stormed the Legislative Council Complex with extreme violence,” a government spokesman said in a statement.
+“These protesters seriously jeopardized the safety of police officers and members of the public.
+Such violent acts are unacceptable to society.”

-There was no immediate response from the protesters.
+There was no immediate response from the protesters, although some appeared to retreat as the evening wore on.
+Police said they would clear the area shortly.

 A small group of mostly students wearing hard hats and masks had used a metal trolley, poles and scaffolding to charge again and again at the compound’s reinforced glass doors, which eventually gave.